tyowk/lavalink/README.md

     code: `$songInfo[title]` // The action to take when the event is triggered.
 Here it will return the title of the song.
 }]
 ```

-**Explanation**:
-- `loadMusicEvents`: Loads event handler files from the specified directory.
-Each file can define multiple events for specific actions.
-- Event types like `trackStart`, `trackEnd`, `trackResumed`, `trackPaused`, `queueStart`, `queueEnd`, `trackStuck`, are triggered during specific moments in the music player’s lifecycle.
-- Inside the event file, you can define the `type` of event and the `code` to execute when that event happens.
-You can also use dynamic data like `$channelId` for flexibility.